 We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Digital Telecommunications Phils.
 Inc, and its subsidiaries (the "Group") as at December 31, 2024 and 2023 and for each of the three years in the period ended December 31, 2024, 2023 and 2022, and have issued our report thereon dated March 25, 2025.
 Our audits were made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
 The Supplementary Schedule on Financial Soundness Indicators, including their definitions, formulas, calculation, and their appropriateness or usefulness to the intended users, are the responsibility of the Group's management.
 These financial soundness indicators are not measures of operating performance defined by Philippine Financial Reporting Standards (PFRS) Accounting Standards and may not be comparable to similarly titled measures presented by other companies.
-This schedule is presented for the purpose of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission, and is not a required part of the basic consolidated financial soundness indicators have been traced to the Group's consolidated financial statements as at December 31, 2024 and 2023, and for each of the three years in the period ended December 31, 2024 and no material exceptions were noted.
+This schedule is presented for the purpose of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission, and is not a required part of the basic consolidated financial statements prepared in accordance with PFRS Accounting Standards.
+The components of these financial soundness indicators have been traced to the Group's consolidated financial statements as at December 31, 2024 and 2023, and for each of the three years in the period ended December 31, 2024 and no material exceptions were noted.

-Jan horen M. Castaneda
+Jay horen M. Caetaneda

-Jay Loren C. Malig-Castañeda Partner CPA Certificate No. 116355 Tax Identification No. 238-767-502 BOA/PRC Reg.
-No. 0001, April 16, 2024, valid until August 23, 2026 BIR Accreditation No. 08-001998-152-2024, February 27, 2024, valid until February 26, 2027 PTR No. 10465280, January 2, 2025, Makati City
+gay Loren C. Malig-Castañeda

+BIR Accreditation No. 08-001998-152-2024, February 27, 2024, valid until February 26, 2027

-From: PADIZ, Ofelia O. To: BABAN, Jennifer B.; CASTUERA, Catherine M. Subject: FW: Your BIR AFS eSubmission uploads were received Date: Friday, April 25, 2025 3:26:30 PM
+From: PADIZ, Ofelia O.

+To: BABAN.
+Jennifer B.; CASTUERA.
+Catherine M.

+Subject: FW: Your BIR AFS eSubmission uploads were received

+Date: Friday, April 25, 2025 3:26:30 PM